 Whether you’ve been shoveling snow or building a snowman with your kids, you want to be able to take a hot shower or bath when you come back in.
-But if you have a problem with your water heater, then that nice hot shower or bath might have to wait.
-Fortunately, with our holiday water heater maintenance guide, you can prevent issues that could get in the way of your comfort.
+If you have a problem with your water heater, that nice hot shower or bath might have to wait.
+Fortunately, with our holiday water heater maintenance guide, you can prevent issues that get in the way of your comfort.

 Five Steps for Maintaining Your Hot Water Heater